shanisebarona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### day 2: January 10, 2017

+**today's progress**: more javascript things! console! variables! methods!

+**thoughts**: trying to make sense of the many console fucntions. also really enjoying the learn.co platform and the structure of the curriculum. the github integration is pretttty cool.

 ### day 1: January 9, 2017

 **today's progress**: learned new things about Javascript in Flatiron School's bootcamp prep.